data-exp-lab/conference-submissions/2018-07-15-SciPy-KK/README.md

 support subsequent reproducibility.
 We believe that our approach to handling data this way can be easily generalized to other similar projects in the SciPy "ecosystem", such as JupyterHub/BinderHub.
-Furthermore, introducing an abstract layer between data and computations allows for a finegrained provenance tracking making it easy to provide an automatic credit attribution and boost the reproducibility of the scholarly process.
+Furthermore, introducing an abstract layer between data and computations allows for finegrained provenance tracking making it easy to provide an automatic credit attribution and boost the reproducibility of the scholarly process.